vfarah-if/TerraformCloudFoundryExercise/README.md

   - **Configuration management tools** - Chef, Puppet, Ansible and SaltStack
   - **Server templating tools** - Docker, Packer, Vagrant, Virtual Machines or Containers (Immutable infrastructure)
   - **Orchestration tools** - Kubernetes, Marathon, Mesos, Amazon ECS, Docker Swarn or a Pod of Dockers and Nomad
-  - **Provisioning tools** - Terraform, Cloud-Formation and Openstack Heat
+  - **Provisioning tools** - /Users/farahvi/Dev/uktrade/rtfm/docs/playbooks/dnb-service.rst
 - Terraform is written in Go, makes API calls to the relevant **API translating** one or more _providers_ consistently, defining entire infrastructure - servers, databases using **H**ashiCorp **C**onfiguration **L**anguage
 - What **Terraform is not**, an easy way to just swap between different cloud providers with the same settings, mainly because providers offer different solutions (no easy way to transparently port from one to another)
 - Terraform uses a **declarative** approach, meaning it declares how the _desired state_ or end result, where as Puppet uses a **procedural** approach, so it may change what exists versus what you knewly configured